DHTMLX/docs-suite/docs/form/api/colorpicker/colorpicker_beforevalidate_event.md

 @signature: {'beforeValidate: (value: string) => boolean | void;'}

 @params:
-- value       string  the value to be validated
+`value: string` - the value to be validated

 @returns:
-param   boolean     false - to cancel the default action of the event, otherwise true
+Return `false` to cancel the default action of the event; otherwise, `true`.

 @example:
 form.getItem("colorpicker").events.on("BeforeValidate", function(value) {